MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/network.md

 ![Network request details pane](./media/network_request_details.png)

  ### Headers
-Displays the request headers sent to the server and the response headers received from the server.
+Displays the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) sent to and received from the server.
 Right-click on any header entry to copy it (`Ctrl+C`) to the clipboard.
 You can also multi-select entries by holding down the `Shift` key or select all (`Ctrl+A`).

- See the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) reference on *MDN web docs* for more details on individual headers.

  ### Body
 Displays the body data (if available) of the request and response payloads.